How To Change Your Baby's Early Waking

 Well, you’re in the right place!
 And you are most definitely not alone.

 Having a baby who keeps waking up too early in the morning is a very common sleep struggle for little ones.
 And we know they'll be able to function and thrive so much better off a full night's rest.
 That's why we're offering our top solutions to get that little babe back to sleep for another hour or 2 of precious shut-eye.

 Why It's Common for Babies to Wake Up Early

-The main reason babies wake up much earlier than you'd prefer is because their sleep drive is so low between the hours of 4 - 6 am.
+The main reason babies wake up much earlier than you'd prefer is that their sleep drive is so low between the hours of 4 - 6 am.
 They just clocked a solid 8+ hours of sleep, the sun is rising, and their melatonin levels are decreasing.
-This makes for a difficult situation to fall back asleep in.
+This makes for a difficult situation in which to fall back asleep.
 This is especially true if a baby has not mastered the skill of falling asleep independently yet.

 - If your baby is waking at 6:30 am, that is not considered an early morning.

 - 6-7 am is actually a very common and natural timeframe for your baby to wake.

-- And if your baby is waking up at all before 4 am, this is considered a night waking.
+- If your baby is waking up at all before 4 am, this is considered a night waking.

 So, how can we fix these early mornings that occur between 4 and 6 am?